{user_name}

 4. Duration of storage

-VIII.
+VII.
 Contact form and e-mail contact

 1. Description and scope of data processing